We tolerate low-level living because the work necessary to pull ourselves up feels overwhelming and unachievable.

 Status is ego and per Ryan Holiday, “Ego is the Enemy.”

-Open your mind to the idea that you don’t know everything and in fact, you don’t know much about most things.
+Open your mind to the idea that you don’t know everything and you don’t know much about most things.

 Then go try something new.